Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 > What do you think about group lessons?

-- i prefer group lessons over individual lessons
+- I prefer group lessons over individual lessons
 - I prefer individual lessons
 - I do not have a preference